RockyJBL/Tailsitter-hovering-dataset/README.md

 Format: MATLAB.mat file

 ## Hardware
-The flight data is collected on a quadrotor tail-sitter UAV based on an Arkbird VTOL airframe.
+The flight data is collected on a quadrotor tail-sitter UAV based on an Arkbird VTOL airframe with a total mass of 0.83kg.
 The UAV is equipped with a 3S LiPo 2200 mAh battery, 4 Sunnysky R2207 KV2580 motors with ESCs, and two servo motors for elevon control.
 The flight controller is a PixRacer autopilot board that communicates with an offboard computer via Wi-Fi module ESP8266.
 The offboard computer is a laptop with an Intel Core i7 that runs Ubuntu 18.04 OS.
 The vehicle position and orientation are measured at 200 Hz using a Vicon motion capture system with 12 cameras.
 The Vicon system is well calibrated before the data collection process.<br />
 <img src="fig/arkbird.JPEG" width="500">

 ## Experiment Setup